lace-wing/tools/retro-planner/README.md

 ### CSV to PNG

-After writting your plans in a `.csv` file, you may want to export it as a colored picture for better readability and convenience.
+After writing your plans in a `.csv` file, you may want to export it as a colored picture for better readability and convenience.

+In this case, [this script](csv2png.py) is needed for the conversion.
+Download it to your computer.

-1. place the `.csv` file and the `csv2png.py` script in the same folder
+1. place the `.csv` file and the `csv2png.py` script in the same folder, in this tutorial it's `the_folder`

     ```
     the_folder/